Through this activity participants become aware of their own privileges, and the racial, cultural and socio-economic biases in society today.

 Discuss with the participants if they have any ideas as to what the particular people they see depicted in the pictures might be like.

 Next, utilize the Stereo What?
-Personal Opinion Survey (Attachment One—view by scrolling down) and ask the group to silently check off the responses that are the closest to their honest feelings.
+Personal Opinion Survey (handout below) and ask the group to silently check off the responses that are the closest to their honest feelings.
 Point out that they may keep their papers confidential.
 Write the word "stereotype" on the chart paper or overhead projector transparency and ask participants to give their ideas of what the term means.
 Record their responses.

 Conduct a group discussion of their opinion surveys.
 Encourage an open and honest discussion and invite the participants to share their own answers to the survey.
 Ask the participants to think about why their surveys are the same or different from others (i.e., environment, family background, community, adherence to laws and mores).